Itinerary Map

 Return economy airfares from Melbourne, including taxes (upgrades available on request)

-All accommodation as specified in the itinerary (Ulaanbaatar is Hotel 4* or countryside is a Ger.
-For examples of Ger accommodation, click here
+All accommodation as specified in the itinerary - Ulaanbaatar is Hotel 4* and in the countryside is a Ger.
+For photo examples of Ger accommodation, Click HERE

 Meals as listed on the itinerary